YangLiuLab/AIM/README.md

 The details are presented in our paper entitled "Towards drift-free high-throughput nanoscopy through adaptive intersection maximization".

-# We provide 4 main MATLAB codes as example to demonstrate how to use AIM.
+# Example files
-example_ExperimentalData.m: This code performs drift correction with AIM on 2D or 3D localization coordinates of experimental data. example_code_2D.m: This code compares the performance of drift correction for AIM, RCC and DME using 2D localization coordinates of experimental data of DNA origami or simulated data. example_code_3D.m: This code compares the performance of drift correction for AIM, RCC and DME using 3D localization coordinates of experimental data of simulated data or or experimental data of microtubules.
+We provide 4 main MATLAB codes as example to demonstrate how to use AIM. example_ExperimentalData.m: This code performs drift correction with AIM on 2D or 3D localization coordinates of experimental data. example_code_2D.m: This code compares the performance of drift correction for AIM, RCC and DME using 2D localization coordinates of experimental data of DNA origami or simulated data. example_code_3D.m: This code compares the performance of drift correction for AIM, RCC and DME using 3D localization coordinates of experimental data of simulated data or or experimental data of microtubules.